Before diving into the roadmap, let’s cover the three essential prerequisites:

 1. Hardware Requirements

-- Unix-based OS makes it ideal for running dev tools and commands natively
+• Unix-based OS makes it ideal for running dev tools and commands natively

-- Industry standard with many dev tools optimized for Mac first
+• Industry standard with many dev tools optimized for Mac first

-- Powerful built-in terminal with native Unix commands
+• Built-in linux-based terminal with native Unix commands

-- Cross-platform development capabilities (iOS, Android, Windows, Linux)
+• Cross-platform development capabilities (iOS, Android, Windows, Linux)

-- Reliable hardware with excellent battery life and display
+• Reliable hardware with excellent battery life and display

-- Seamless integration with Apple’s developer ecosystem
+• Seamless integration with Apple’s developer ecosystem

-Many big tech companies will literally give you a fresh Macbook to use for work, because they know developers are most productive on them.
+Many big tech companies will give you a fresh Macbook to use for work, because they know developers are most productive on them.

 Don’t worry.
 For now, you don’t need to buy one.
 You can rent instead.